thenileshmishra/LLMSeqRec/README.md

 1. Kang, W. C., & McAuley, J. (2018).
 [Self-Attentive Sequential Recommendation](https://arxiv.org/abs/1808.09781).
 2. Relevant documentation and research on integrating LLMs into recommendation systems.
 ```

-You can now copy and paste the above content directly into your `README.md` file.